nkuwenjian/slam_karto_g2o/README.md

 # slam_karto_g2o
 A ROS package for 2-D pose graph SLAM using open karto package for the front-end and g2o solver for the back-end.

+## How to use
 This package has been tested on Ubuntu 20.04.
 The version of g2o solver we tested is [Release Version 20230223](https://github.com/RainerKuemmerle/g2o/releases/tag/20230223_git).
 We start installing g2o solver by installing all the dependencies:
 ```
 $ sudo apt-get install cmake libeigen3-dev libsuitesparse-dev
 ```